apify/apify-client-js/docs/examples/index.md

 const input = { hashtags: ['twitter'], resultsLimit: 20 };

-// Run the actor and wait for it to finish up to 60 seconds.
+// Run the Actor and wait for it to finish up to 60 seconds.
 // Input is not persisted for next runs. const runData = await actorClient.call(input, { waitSecs: 60 });
 ```